ShivamS136/advanced-promise/README.md

 # advanced-promise

-A simple extension to the native Promise API
+A simple extension to the native Promise API.

+Download the package from [here](https://www.npmjs.com/package/@shivams136/advanced-promise)

 # Overview